neo3587/discord_cryptobot/README.md

     "blockindex": "mywalletname-cli getblockhash ",    // <b>!!!</b> trailing space added on purpose or won't work, remove it only if using a url, same for "balance" and "blockhash".
     "blockhash":  "mywalletname-cli getblock ",
     "hashrate": "curl -s http://mycoinexplorer.com/api/getnetworkhashps",
-    "mnstat": "mywalletname-cli masternode list " // some wallets may require a custom script instead }
+    "mnstat": "mywalletname-cli masternode list ", // some wallets may require a custom script instead "addnodes": mywalletname-cli getpeerinfo"
+}
 Important note if you customize the requests:
     - "blockcount" must return a string convertible into a number.